crecheng/Dsp-Mod-CopyPlanetFactory/CopyPlanetFactory-Release/README.md

 The test version has no collision detection for the time being, only overlap detection

-replenish Item: Allow you to replenish the blueprint after completing the missing items
+Will automatically obtain construction items from the chests of the current planet

 data file in Dyson Sphere Program\BepInEx\config\PlanetFactoryData